tonypdmtr/68hc08/asm8.md

 mark is the smallest possible local symbol you can define.
 It is a perfect candidate for this job as it is easy to remember because it's like asking for help, and also because it is only visible in the main file.
-You could, of course, use any other symbol name you like, but be consistent.)
+You could, of course, use any other symbol name you like, but be consistent or you'll lose the benefit of this 'trick'.)

 Using `-Dx` with specific values
 --------------------------------